All Episodes

 Osama's reading.

-If you thought Ward Churchill was despicable for saying the victims of 9-11 deserve their fates, wait till you get a load of Osama bin Laden's favorite American author, William Blum.
+If you thought Ward Churchill was despicable for saying the victims of 9-11 deserve their fates, wait till you get a load of Osama Bin Laden's favorite American author, William Blum, in last week's audio tape warning of new attacks to come from Al-Qaeda.

-Blum, the author of this obscure screed, is a former State Department staffer who became a rabid America hater during Vietnam.
+Blum, the author of this obscure screed, is a former State Department staffer who became a rabid America hater during Vietnam in the early 70s.

-In the early 70s, he lived in Chile during the Marxist regime of Salvador Yende.
+He lived in Chile during the Marxist regime of Salvador Allende.

 Maybe we should call him Blum Laden because he provides excuses for everything terrorists do.

-Blumladin is such an apologist for communism that in the November 10th, 2005 issue of his online anti-empire report, he doubts the documented fact that Joseph Stalin was a mass murderer.
+Blumladen is such an apologist for communism that in the November 10th 2005 issue of his online Anti-empire Report, he doubts the documented fact that Joseph Stalin was a mass murderer.

 Many people died under Roosevelt.